 Which brings us to one of our very favourite topics, (although probably not one of yours, H.A) pay per click commission.
 By which we mean charging restaurateurs up to £5 per cover for “bringing them diners.”
 Now, don’t get us wrong, we love bringing people to restaurants, it’s what we’re all about.
 However, it’s a bit unethical to charge them for their own customers booking in, don’t you think?
 Because that’s what’s happening when OpenTable applies PPC (pay per click) to a specific venue name.

 Sorry to rain on your parade, but this isn’t ensuring a restaurant appears at the top of the list of “best restaurants in London” as it is packaged.
-This is part of the Google enrichment programme to make OpenTable’s site appear above those of the venue’s .
-Re-directing customers who are specifically Googling a restaurant name to a booking site that charges a hefty commission.
+This is part of OpenTable’s strategy to make their site appear above the restaurant’s, redirecting their customers to a booking site that charges a hefty commission.
 We’ve heard of restaurant owner’s own families who have booked through OpenTable because of it.
 Imagine paying a third party £2 for your MUM to come to visit.
 (We usually pay her not to visit, she always moans about the cooking!)

 We hope this blog means that you can see clearly now the the rain ( and clouds) are gone.

-With ResDiary there are no obstacles in your way – like commission charges and PPC activity against your restaurant’s website.
+With ResDiary there are no obstacles in your way – like huge commission charges as someone has redirected your customers..
 We have a busy community of foodies and diners engaging with our brand in increasing numbers month on month and a host of features to ensure your operation is storm free.
 The only charge you will ever receive from ResDiary is our flat monthly fee – meaning you can have a piece of mind and a profitable, bright, sun shining day – with no dark OpenTable cloud on the horizon!